kengho/vipnet-hw-tools-ruby/README.md

 ## TODO

 * implement getting more configuration files like `firewall.conf`
-* support for ViPNet HW v4 and ViPNet Coordinator Windows
+* support for ViPNet™ HW v4 and ViPNet™ Coordinator Windows
 * make more clean and understandable code

 ## Testing